zivrefaeli/reverse-key/README.md

 ## Custom `filter` Plugin 🔀

-`reverse-key` is a plugin that takes a `record` and reverses one of its values.
+`reverse_key` is a filter plugin that takes a `record` and reverses one of its values.

 To configure the plugin at `fluent.conf`: